georgeflanagin/anagrammatic/README.md

 approximate, to classic computer science problems.
 It is difficult to find such examples, and I usually write my own.

-I take this moment to credit and thank my interns, [Alina Enikeeva](), for adding additional iterators to the underlying data structure, and [Skyler He](https://github.com/SkylerHe) for **extensive** testing.
+I take this moment to credit and thank my interns:
+[Alina Enikeeva]() for adding additional iterators to the underlying data structure, and [Skyler He](https://github.com/SkylerHe) for **extensive** testing.

 ## How does it work?